• Gang og skybox på ITU

 - Individual presentations followed by group discussion

 The exact format for your course is always described in the course description.
+You can find a description of the five different exam forms here.

 Assess